merbroussard/merbroussard.github.io/03_events.md

 9/25 [Intelligent Future,](http://intelligentfuture.theatlantic.com/) an event at which *The Atlantic* will gather technologists and entrepreneurs, deep thinkers and doers to explore the future and power of artificial intelligence.
 Neue House, NYC, 5:30-7:30 PM

 9/27 [Demystifying AI with Hacks/Hackers NYC,](https://www.eventbrite.com/e/demystifying-ai-with-hackshackers-nyc-tickets-50332488829?aff=panel) a panel discussion with [Solon Barocas](http://solon.barocas.org/) and [Luis Daniel.](http://luisdaniel.com/) Betaworks Studios, NY, NY

+## October

+10/4 [Reading at NYU Bookstore,](https://www.bkstr.com/webapp/wcs/stores/servlet/FLStoreNewsAndEventsView?catalogId=10001&storeId=472405&langId=-1) 726 Broadway, New York, NY, 6-7:30 PM

+10/18 Artificial Intelligence: Stop Fearing It and Start Understanding It, [Chicago Ideas Festival,](https://www.chicagoideas.com/events/artificial-intelligence-stop-fearing-it-and-start-understanding-it) with Molly Wood, Jonathan Taplin, and Steve Weber.
+Chicago, IL, 4 PM.

+10/22 Technology’s Role in Media, Data Journalism, and Fighting Fake News, [Fast Company Innovation Festival.](https://fastcompany.swoogo.com/innovationfestival18/about) Hosted by Columbia Journalism School, New York University, the International Consortium of Investigative Journalists (ICIJ), and Neo4j.
+New York, NY, 3:30 PM.

+10/29 [Beyond the Headlines: Media, Misinformation, and Democracy,](https://www.wfpg.org/mc/community/eventdetailsPrint.do?print=true&eventId=549323) a conversation with Anya Schriffrin, Director of the Technology, Media, and Communications Specialization at Columbia University's School of International and Public Affairs.
+Sponsored by the Women's Foreign Policy Group (WFPG) and IIE.